The Right to Reinstate Before Sale

 What Reinstatement Costs

-The expenses that must be paid for reinstatement include reasonable mailing and photocopying costs, recording and publication fees, postponement fees, the trustee's fee (capped at $600 or one-half of one percent of the unpaid principal, whichever is greater), and any attorney fees incurred in protecting the lender's interest.
+The expenses for reinstatement include reasonable mailing and photocopying costs, recording and publication fees, and postponement fees.
+The trustee's fee is capped at $600 or one-half of one percent of the unpaid principal, whichever is greater.
+Attorney fees the lender incurred are also included.
 On request, the trustee must provide a good faith estimate of the total reinstatement amount.
-Once the trust deed is reinstated, the trustee must record a cancellation of the notice of sale.
-Failure to record the cancellation within thirty days makes the trustee liable for actual damages.